 The oil-tanned leather rigs were well-constructed and designed for the long haul, but they were also fairly heavy.
 Their main bag compartments, however, tend to stay wide open and thus maintain their shape—a plus when wearing gloves.

 The soft leather bags have “low profile” main compartments that lay flat and can be adjusted by sliding them over the belt.
-In fact, many of the tool belts allowed the main compartments to be slid around.
-This is a huge advantage when you want to be able to adjust the rig by sliding a bag off of your hip into the most comfortable position possible.
+In fact, many of the tool belts let you slide around the main compartments.
+This provides a huge advantage when you want to adjust the rig by sliding a bag off of your hip into the most comfortable position possible.
 Of all of the features, this one was almost a requirement!

 If you’re like me, quantity matters, so look for a belt that has plenty of pockets and compartments.
 That way you can make sure all your favorite tools can be easily carried around with you.
 Balance the capacity with weight.
 If the belt is too heavy or too bulky to wear, you won’t use it.
 That really means you’ve wasted your money.
 You want to choose a system that offers great organization so it makes the most of all the space.
 This will make it easier for you to wear the tool belt on a regular basis.

 Personally, I really gravitate toward a belt that offers individual tool holders inside the main compartment.
 Only two tool belts offered this option: the Klein Tradesman Pro and the AWP 1L-903.
-The others just had large main compartments where the tools tend to eventually settle to the bottom and get clustered.
-I’m into organization and like them separated for easy access.
+The others just had large main compartments where tools tend to settle to the bottom in a cluster.
+I like organization and want them separated for easy access.

 Customization is Key

-Customization of the tool belts was also an important topic and one that resonated with my lead carpenter, Ethan.
-Ethan is a lefty and prefers tool bags that offer access from either side.
+Customization of the tool belts was also an important topic and one that resonated with my lead carpenter.
+He’s a lefty and prefers tool bags that offer access from either side.
 Ambidextrous rigs are simply a great idea and a lot of tool belt manufacturers seem to be going this route for a more universal appeal.

-Permanently fixed bags like the AWP 1LT-428, Klein 42242, and all of the DeWalt and McGuire-Nicholas rigs seemed to be very restrictive and tended to limit the bags to a particular application or body shape.
+Permanently fixed bags like some from AWP, the Klein 42242, and all of the DeWalt and McGuire-Nicholas rigs seemed to be very restrictive and tended to limit the bags to a particular application or body shape.
 I also shy away from fancy hinged metal hammer holders as they seem somewhat fragile for the long haul.
 A simple metal or leather hammer loop is preferable—something my entire team agreed on.